Xanax® Withdrawal Symptoms, Timeline & Detox in Kansas City

 When you reach out to us, you’ll speak with a member of our rehab admissions team who will discuss each step of the treatment process.
 We’ll talk with you to understand your needs and help you learn what type of addiction treatment program is the right fit for you.
 Our treatment options include standard outpatient, intensive outpatient, and partial hospitalization programs.

 We understand that many people have questions about paying for treatment, and we’re here to help.
 If you’re interested in using insurance for rehab, we’ll help you verify your benefits so you can better understand your coverage.
 If you don’t have health insurance, we’re here to discuss your treatment options and help you find a path forward.
-Reach out to Empowered Recovery Center today to learn more about how we can help with benzodiazepine addiction.
+Reach out to Empowered Recovery Kansas City today to learn more about how we can help with benzodiazepine addiction.

 References